-Next, semi-public wireless internet connection point for mobile devices.
+In any event, a hotspot is a semi-public wireless internet connection point for mobile devices.
 Businesses for customers.
-Libraries for members.
-Not secure.
+Not exactly secure.
+But, has some Wi-Fi security.

 Content may be viewed by others.
 Emails read.
 Websites we look at.
 Slowed connections for no apparent reason.
 Malicious software installed on computers.

 However, hotspots are preferred places to check.
 We look at email, update mobile apps, and surf the internet.
 Given, wireless service providers charge customers for the data they consume.

 Internet cafe netiquette is the social code of small restaurants.
 We go there for a couple of reasons.
 Online services included.
 But first, food or drink.